Local Ensemble data assimilation in OOPS

 # horizontal distance from the updated grid point

-lengthscale: 1000e3 # localization distance in meters
+lengthscale: 1000e3 # horizontal localization distance in meters

 Inflation supported in the ensemble solvers